 Scott Lehr, Senior Vice President of the International Franchise Association, says that small and lesser-known franchises provide opportunities for people to get in early.
 “There are opportunities for people to get on board with these younger, smaller, less-established companies.
 And they’re going to get bigger,” he says.

-Small franchises offer the best of both worlds: the opportunity to join a growing brand that offers the support needed to start a new business as well as the established marketing, branding, and operations structure needed to succeed.
+Small franchise systems offer the best of both worlds: the opportunity to join a growing brand that offers the support needed to start a new business as well as the established marketing, branding, and operations structure needed to succeed.

 The article highlights Charmaine Hunt, who intentionally did not want to buy into a larger, more established franchise when she was considering opening her own business.
 According to the article, Hunt “didn’t want a well-known company with a long track record when she began her franchise search.
 She turned down opportunities like hair salons and massage spas that already had plenty of franchisees.”